BIH-CEI/rd-cdm/README.md

-# Ontology-based rare disease dommon data model (RD-CDM)
+# ontology-based rare disease common data model

 Welcome to the repo of the ontology-based rare disease common data model (RD-CDM) harmonising international registry use, FHIR, and the Phenopacket